"Starlight In The East"

 Compiled by Alan Fraser

-Portraits Of Bob Dylan, the 1999 Eagle UK CD (released by Purple Pyramid in the US) by Steve Howe containing the unreleased song WELL WELL WELL (vocal by P P Arnold) - scan by Dave Plentus
+Portraits Of Bob Dylan, the 1999 Eagle UK CD (released by Purple Pyramid in the US) by Steve Howe containing the unreleased song WELL, WELL, WELL (vocal by P P Arnold) - scan by David Plentus

 For the meanings of the song title colours and the circulation codes used in this directory, please see the header page for this section (click on "Up" below).